furmanp/my-personal-website/_posts/2024-10-21-GitLab-to-GitHub-Rebuilding-the-Activity-Chart/2024-10-21-GitLab-to-GitHub-Rebuilding-the-Activity-Chart.md

 GitHub profile without any manual intervention.

 I’m pleased that this simple tool has completely taken a simple task off my mind.
 Maybe in the future, I’ll expand it to support other platforms as well.
-Also, feel free to contribute or create an issue if you like.
+Also, feel free to contribute or create an issue if you like. <br>
 For anyone interested in the tool, you can find it
 here: <a href="https://github.com/furmanp/gitlab-activity-importer" target="_blank" rel="noopener">link to
 repository.</a>